snoonetIRC/website/content/posts/20181122-irccom_partnership.md

 type: post
 ---

 Snoonet is expanding its family and linking up with the new IRC network, [IRC.com](https://irc.com).
-For Snoonet users, the only real change you’ll feel is an influx of new users with some new cloaks.
+For Snoonet users, the only real change you'll feel is an influx of new users with some new cloaks.
 Staff wise, we are taking on no new opers over the link, and all current staff will remain as they are.

 In order to reduce confusion between Snoonet and IRC.com users, a few changes will be made to cloaking and services bots.
 For most users, these changes will not be noticeable.
 Note that all these changes may not happen at once, for example, the cloak changes will take a bit more time than the rest.